ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

    w(t) = \mathscr{F}(w(\omega) )

-The correlation function calculated in the analysis is then multiplied by the window function and Fourier-transformed to produce a spectrum in energy units.
+The time-dependent function (e.g. velocity autocorrelation function for the DOS, or the intermediate scattering function fot the :math:`S(Q,\omega)`) calculated in the analysis is then multiplied by the window function and Fourier-transformed to produce a spectrum in energy units.